I am well again, I came to life in the cool winds and crystal waters of the mountains…

 Howard Lake is a popular and pleasant day hike for visitors in the Stehekin Valley.
 It is a slightly more rigorous day hike than the Agnes Gorge Trail, and it includes both rewarding mountain views and peaceful relaxation near the shoreline of a mountain lake.
 The lake is also a frequent rest stop for visitors headed up McGregor Mountain or further up the Stehekin Valley to camps such as Bridge Creek via the Old Wagon (Pacific Crest) Trail.
 Early season visitors are rewarded with spring wildflowers and abundant birding opportunities.
 Additionally, quiet visitors can enjoy wildlife viewing any time of year.

-See the detailed trail description for more information on this area.
+See the detailed trail description below for more information on this area.

 Backcountry Camping: Howard Lake is a day use area, and no camping is allowed at the lake.
 Camping is available nearby, however, at High Bridge, Tumwater, and Bullion Camps.
 A backcountry permit is required for all overnight stays.
 Permits are limited.